 Rating: 8/10 ★★★★★★★★☆☆

-The Princess Diaries) a shy and unpopular seventh grader battling her days through middle school.
+The ultimate outcast film, Welcome to the Dollhouse is the story of Dawn Wieners, (and yes, she is played by Anne Hathway's best friend in The Princess Diaries) a shy and unpopular seventh grader battling her days through middle school.
 Dawn doesn't have any friends except for 5th grader Ralphy, with whom she shares a homemade clubhouse in her backyard.
 She is constantly surrounded by nuisances, like her nerdy older brother Mark or her spoiled ballerina younger sister Missy.
 Dawn's parents hardly pay attention to her, much like anyone else.
 She is the constant butt of every joke, the victim to every locker vandalism, and the cruel turnout to a deranged suburban life.

-Ah, Dawn Wieners, my spirit animal. |
+Ah, Dawn Wieners, my spirit animal.

 That all changes one day when Brandon McCarthy, a bully who has almost as much trouble socializing as Dawn does, threatens to rape her.
 Through numerous attempts, he pulls her aside after class, keeping up with his threats.
 Eventually he does get Dawn alone, though all they do is kiss before he runs back home.
 To add to Dawn's relationship trouble, Steve Rodgers, an older boy in Mark's band catches Dawn's eye.
 Although she is much younger than Steve, she hears Steve will "basically fuck anybody" and acquires hope.
 This obviously fails, and along with many other various situations, Dawn is always on the short end of the stick.
 If you were ever an outcast or a loner, you can relate to this dark comedic masterpiece and Dawn Wieners.
 It's seriously brilliant, and a wonderful example of how all movies don't need to be glamorized.